aclemons/emailrelay/doc/reference.md

 The filter program can edit any part of the e-mail message's envelope file or content file: E-MailRelay remembers nothing about the e-mail message while the filter is running except the filename.
-However, if the message is deleted by the filter program then it should use an exit code of 100.
+However, if the message is deleted by the filter program then it should use an exit code of 100 to avoid spurious warning messages.

 As an example of a simple filter program processor this shell script examines the message envelope and deletes the e-mail message if it has come from a